Gloryness/cineworld-booking/README.md

 # cineworld-booking
 This project isn't serious.
 Educational purposes only!

+A live demo which stores data on a central database instead of JSON: https://replit.com/@Gloryness/Cineworld-Booking?v=1

 # About
 This initial project started from a simple task set by one of my teachers.
 I felt motivated so I decided to improve it and integrate it with cineworld's API and then I integrated other projects set into this one aswell.